-At the Migros Museum of Contemporary Art Zurich.
+At the Migros Museum of Contemporary Art in Zurich, Switzerland.

 In 2016, our project team made up of architects, musicians, engineers and artists independently revived the project, using the ‘mothership’ as a platform for music performances, light shows, city projections and as a charging station.